collective/collective.dynamicmosaic/README.rst

    The assignment policy should provide ``IDynamicMosaicAssignment`` and adapt ``(IDynamicMosaicEnabled, IDynamicMosaicLayer)``.

-All of this is demo-ed in the doctest.
+All of this is demo-ed in the `tests/rendering.rst`_ doctest.

 Dynamic blocks rendering in detail
 ==================================

-At a high level, the rendering process consists of the following steps:
+At a high level, the rendering process consists of the following steps, some of which are performed by plone.app.blocks and some of which are performed here in collective.dynamicmosaic:

 plone.app.blocks
 ----------------

-0. Obtain the content page, an HTML document.
+0. Obtain the content page, an HTML document returned from a BrowserView.

 1. Look for a site layout link in the content page.
 This takes the form of an attribute on the html tag like ``<html data-layout="..." />``.